- Fastly Status

 About Dynamic Servers

-- support for any cloud infrastructure provider and any type of server instances and one or more datacenters, regions, or cloud providers
+- support for any infrastructure deployments including any type of server instances and one or more datacenters, regions, or cloud providers

 - high availability of web applications when using health checks